Leaving your home unprotected is risky

 - When moving into a new residence, have the locks changed.

 - Consult a good locksmith to make sure you have the right types of locks on your doors and windows and that they're all functioning.
-Don't make assumptions.
-It's always possible that previous owners or tenants improperly installed a lock, or that your locks are broken and need replacing.

 - Secure your windows by installing additional locks and installing impact-resistant glass on any windows within 42' of a door lock.
 This will make it more difficult to break the glass, reach in, and unlock the lock.